Murders of John and Lois McCullough

 John and Lois McCullough were a retired British couple from Great Baddow, Essex, who were murdered by their youngest daughter, Virginia McCullough, at the family home in June 2019.
 McCullough killed her parents after running up large debts in their name, and inventing stories to explain how the money had been lost.
 She attempted to poison them both with prescription medication, which resulted in John's death, but did not give Lois a sufficient amount to kill her, so she battered and stabbed her to death.

-McCullough then constructed a makeshift tomb for her father made from breezeblocks and sleeping bags, while she stored her mother's body in a wardrobe, where it was also wrapped in a sleeping bag.
+McCullough then constructed a makeshift tomb for her father made from breezeblocks and sleeping bags, while she stored her mother's body in a wardrobe, also wrapped in a sleeping bag.
 McCullough then lived in her parents' house alongside the bodies for the next four years until she was arrested by Essex Police in September 2023.
 After pleading guilty to two counts of murder at her pre-trial hearing at Chelmsford Crown Court on 4 July 2024, McCullough was sentenced to life imprisonment with a minimum term of 36 years at a hearing on 11 October.

 Background

 John McCullough, a retired business studies lecturer who had worked at Anglia Ruskin University, was 70 at the time of his death, while his wife, Lois, was 71.
 Both were in poor health at the time of their deaths and relied on their daughter as a caregiver.
-John McCullough had hypertension, type II diabetes, hypercholesterolaemia and glaucoma, while Lois McCullough had agoraphobia and traits of obsessive compulsive disorder.
+John McCullough had hypertension, type II diabetes, hypercholesterolaemia and glaucoma and was described as possibly on the autism spectrum, while Lois McCullough had anxiety, agoraphobia and traits of obsessive–compulsive disorder.
 The couple had five daughters, of whom Virginia was the youngest.